Note

 )

-# It is important to note that we want the last two dimensions to represent the spatial dimensions
+# We want the last two dimensions to represent the spatial dimensions

 # Shape of the dataset